charj-lang/movable/README.md

 ## Movable

-Movable is a DSL for save convert DSL
+Movable is a DSL for save convert DSL to common HIR or MIR.

+- HIR.
+- MIR.

 ### Syntax